vijay8i/this-and-that/01-build-systems/notes/04-gn-ninja-conan.md

 And that is my excuse to look for a new tool to learn, with the hope that it avoids the kinks and warts of its alternatives.

-Today, I am going to document my experience of building the `ad-hoc` project using *gn* and *ninja*.
-The starting point is me having not a clue on how to make *gn* fetch remote dependencies and build them.
+So, the objective is to build the `ad-hoc` project using *gn* and *ninja*.
 From constructing the `simple` project, I know how to use the dependencies once I know where they are located.
-I will admit that *meson* did a fine job in getting me to the finish line; however, it required that I do it in two parts.
-If you recall, the first step was to operate within `3p` folder to deal with the dependencies, and then context switch to `experiments/using-uvw` folder.
-It would have been better if I could have done that as a single step from within my project root.
-It's possible with *meson* but that required the use of *subproject*, which I avoided making use of &mdash simply because I decided, for no good reason, to hold the folder structure of `experiments/using-uvw` as immutable.
+But I have no clue how to make *gn* fetch remote dependencies and build them, which was effortless with *meson*.
+However, with *meson* there were two distinct steps to build the `ad-hoc` project.
+If you recall, the first step was to operate within `3p` folder to fetch and build the dependencies, and then context switch to `experiments/using-uvw` folder.
+It would be better to do that in one step from within the project root.
+I think it is possible with *meson*, but my understanding is that it requires the use of *subproject*, which I avoided using &mdash; simply because I decided, for no good reason, to hold the folder structure of `experiments/using-uvw` as immutable.

 A quick recap of the properties that I am looking for in my build system.
 - [ ] the tool(s) can be used for a wide range of projects.